 Read more about the Vermont approach to creating cross-sector action and accountability for health

-We recognize that there are many factors that impact health—often we focus on access to care and individual behaviors.
+Many factors impact health—often we focus on access to care and individual behaviors.
 But change in these alone will not create fair and just opportunities for health for all.
 When we bring health into the conversation across the board, when we talk about how housing, transportation, food availability and other social determinants impact health; when we talk about who is involved in decision making and how policy impacts those determinants; when we talk about how systemic racism, class oppression and gender inequality have impacted those policies—then we begin to see the connection to health equity.

 How are we working on all levels?